Flash09a14/Double-Pendulum-Simulation/README.md

 https://physics.umd.edu/hep/drew/pendulum2.html (this one was the most helpful for this project)

+https://web.mit.edu/jorloff/www/chaosTalk/double-pendulum/double-pendulum-en.html (almost forgot to include this one.
+This is where I got the equations of motion)

 This project is completely open source (OSS).
 Do whatever you want with it, I don't care.

 Have fun :)